Curriculum

 Visual Art

-All students participate in weekly Visual Arts classes facilitated by a specialist teacher.
+Visual Arts classes facilitated by a specialist teacher run across a semester per school area (P-2) and then (3-6).
 The Visual Arts program follows the Victorian Curriculum guidelines and is grounded in the belief that the visual arts has the capacity to engage, inspire and enrich the lives of students, encouraging them to reach their creative and intellectual potential by igniting informed, imaginative and innovative thinking.

-Within the program students are exposed to a broad range of experiences that illustrate the field of visual arts, including architecture, ceramics, collage, costume design, drawing, graphic design, film, illustration, industrial design, installation, jewellery, land art, mask making, metalwork, painting, papermaking, performance art, photography, printmaking, sculpture, set design, textiles and woodwork.
+Within the program students are exposed to a broad range of experiences that illustrate the field of visual arts, including architecture, ceramics, collage, costume design, drawing, graphic design, film, illustration, industrial design, installation, jewellery, land art, mask making, metalwork, painting, papermaking, performance art, photography, printmaking, sculpture, set design and textiles.

-Students begin to appreciate the depth and breadth of the field by experiencing visual arts created by diverse artists—locally and globally, now and in the past, by women and men, and by people of different backgrounds.
+Students begin to appreciate the depth and breadth of the field by experiencing visual arts created by diverse artists—locally and globally, now and in the past and by people of different backgrounds.
 Learning in the Visual Arts helps students to develop understanding of world culture and their responsibilities as global citizens.

 The artworks produced by our talented students are celebrated and displayed around the school and in our classrooms.